Is Family Constellation Therapy Effective?

 Is Family Constellation Therapy effective?

-Some people report meaningful insight, emotional shifts, and improved understanding of family patterns, while others may experience more limited effects.
+Some people report meaningful insight, emotional shifts, improved relationships, and a greater understanding of family patterns, while others may experience more limited effects.

 What does Family Constellation Therapy help with?

-People often explore it for relationship patterns, generational trauma, attachment issues, family conflict, grief, guilt, shame, and emotional burdens.
+People often explore it for relationship patterns, generational trauma, family conflict, grief, guilt, shame, anxiety, interruptions in connection, and emotional burdens.

 Research remains limited compared to established evidence-based therapies, and the work remains controversial in some professional settings.